Running a Cue List

 Move In Dark options can be set either for the whole cue list or for individual cues.

-Options for the whole cue list are set by pressing Playback Options then the select button for the cue list, then Playback.
+Options for the whole cue list are set by pressing Options (or the Options softkey on the top level menu) then the select button for the cue list, then Playback.

 |Disabled||Prevents Move In Dark functions for all cues in the cue list regardless of the individual cue settings|